tani/vim-jetpack/README.md

 - Fancy UI (User Interface)
     - You can see a progress of installation with a graphical interface
 - `pack/*/start`-free architecture.
-    - Installed plugins do not pollutes your vim until calling `pack#`-functions
+    - Installed plugins do not pollutes your vim until calling `jetpack#`-functions

 ## Benchmark